The Purpose of Anti-Dumping and Countervailing Duties

 Will Your Goods Be Affected?

 The CBSA publishes an up-to-date list of goods currently subject to anti-dumping or countervailing measures on its website.
 Taking a good look at the measures currently in force is the best way to reliably determine whether your imported goods could be subject to duties under SIMA.
 If this is the case, as well as your regular customs responsibilities, you will also be responsible for:

 • using the correct SIMA code (and failing to do this could result in an administrative monetary penalty)

 • calculating and paying the correct amount of SIMA duty

 • maintaining detailed records for imports of your SIMA goods

 How Can Customs Brokers Help?

-If you feel out of your depth on this topic, customs brokers in Canada can assist you in fulfilling your responsibilities.
+If you feel out of your depth on this topic, a Canadian Customs Broker can assist you in fulfilling your responsibilities.
 Orbit Brokers can help demystify the application of anti-dumping and countervailing duties to any future goods you intend to purchase, or goods you’ve already bought and imported through customs clearance.

 Likewise, if you are the subject of an investigation by the CITT or would like to file a complaint with the CBSA regarding competing goods that you suspect are being dumped or subsidized, we can help guide you in relation to the procedure and the evidence you will need to prove your claim.
 Our team of experienced and certified professionals can be reached at (905) 673-8798 or contact us